cf73/humanity/content/collections/pages/war.md

         content:
           -
             type: text
             text: 'We began to posses land.
 To own things.
 Then began arguing about who owned what.
-War soon became a bad habit, a profound insult to what should be our dominant human qualities: kindness, common sense, and creativity. '
+War soon became a bad habit, a profound insult to what should be our dominant human qualities: kindness, respect, common sense, and creativity. '
       -
         type: paragraph
         content:
           -
             type: text
-            text: 'Now it’s up to us, each of us, to work our way out of war, to learn to own little and share much, like water and food and, yes, land.
+            text: 'Now it’s up to us, each of us, to work our way out of war, to learn to own little and share much  —  like water and food  —  and, yes, land.
 It’s time to recognize that it is indeed insanity to still be murdering each other, not least ruining life on Earth in the process, treating civilized existence as a given, not a choice.
 TB'
   -
     id: lsgttcyk
     quotation: 8d69ad34-4655-456c-a998-21d71086ceb0